gitlabhq/gitlabhq/doc/ci/environments.md

 1. Understanding how [pipelines](pipelines.md) work.
 1. Defining environments in your project's [`.gitlab-ci.yml`](yaml/README.md) file.

-The rest of this section illustrates how to configure environments and deployments using an example.
+The rest of this section illustrates how to configure environments and deployments using an example scenario.
 It assumes you have already:

 - Created a [project](../gitlab-basics/create-project.md) in GitLab.
 - Set up [a Runner](runners/README.md).